rtgodwin/rtgodwin.github.io/dnd/session8.md

 ## Crime Scene

+A fast character can look out the window and get a description of Urstul Floxin grabbing the stone and fleeing toward the bent nail.

 ### Bodies:
-- Two cloaked male humans (Zhentarim sellswords) clad in leather armor with sheathed longswords
+- Two cloaked male humans (_Xanathar_ sellswords) clad in leather armor with sheathed longswords
 - Two female humans and one male half-elf dressed in plain clothes (servants of wealthy North Ward families, killed while running errands)
 - One male gnome (Dalakhar) wearing a burned cloak and clutching a dagger
 - Avi the water genasi (Embric comes quickly to mourn)